lolochristen/OpenLayers.Blazor/README.md

 # OpenLayers.Blazor

-This is a map component based on [OpenLayers](https://openlayers.org/) to different compatible maps with some features to set a marker or other shapes.
-The component has implemented the swiss specific coordination projection (VL03/VL95) and therefore can show content from swisstopo.
+This is a map component based on [OpenLayers](https://openlayers.org/) to show different types and layers of maps from sources like OpenStreet, Bing, SwissTopo ary WMTS/WMS compatible source with some features like markes or shape drawing.
+The component has implemented the swiss specific coordination projection (VL03/VL95) and therefore can project map content from swisstopo (https://map.geo.admin.ch/).

 ## Usage